kantonyan/preprocessing-eye-tracking-data-/README.md

 # preprocessing-eye-tracking-data-
-I share my codes on extraction of fixations and saccades on ROIs of a stimuli I created and used the codes for my dissertation.
+I share my codes on extraction of fixations and saccades on ROIs of a stimuli.
+I created and used the codes for my dissertation.
 See the example of the stimuli I used (infographic).
 First, I run edf2asc64.exe program and converted edf files extracted from eye-tracker to asc files.
 Second, I created csv files (use ascii2csv.ipynb file).
 Each asc file contained data from one subject, but each subject completed 12 experiemnts.
 Hence, for each subject I created 12 csv files for each experiment and a combined csv file.